demisto/content-docs/content-repo/extra-docs/packs/expanse-pack-readme.md

 ## In This Pack
-The Expanse V2 content pack includes several content items.
+The Cortex Xpanse content pack includes several content items.

 ### Automations
 | Name | Description |